Close Menu

 However, chronic back pain is pain that continues for 12 weeks or longer.
 Chronic back pain results in ongoing symptoms, such as muscle spasms, limited movement, sudden and sharp shooting pain, and numbness in your arms and legs.

-If the pain is due to a herniated disc or a herniation is pressing on your nerves, then it might require surgery.
+If the pain is due to a herniated disc or a disc bulge is pressing on your nerves, then you might need surgery.
 The surgery can be a discectomy, laminectomy, or a fusion.
 Sometimes, your doctor will need to do a combination of these operations.

 LIST OF POSSIBLE BACK CONDITIONS THAT RESULT IN BACK PAIN